 Some of these disorders can be reversed with treatment.
 They include the following:

 Other disorders are only partially reversible.
 They include those that interfere with the supply of blood or nutrients to the brain, such as a cardiac arrest, certain types of stroke, unusually long seizures, head injuries, a brain infection, HIV infection, brain tumors, and overuse of certain drugs (including alcohol).
 In people with these disorders, treatment can sometimes improve memory and mental function.
 If damage is more extensive, treatment may not improve mental function but can often prevent further deterioration.

-In delirium (see Dementia), memory is affected, but memory loss is not the most noticeable symptom.
+In delirium, memory is affected, but memory loss is not the most noticeable symptom.
 Rather, people with delirium are very confused, disoriented, and incoherent.
 Severe alcohol withdrawal (delirium tremens), a severe bloodstream infection (sepsis), lack of oxygen (as may result from pneumonia), and many other disorders can cause delirium, as can use of illegal drugs.

-Doctors focus on determining whether the cause is normal age-related changes in the brain, mild cognitive impairment, depression, or early dementia.
+Doctors focus on determining whether the cause of memory loss is normal age-related changes in the brain, mild cognitive impairment, depression, or early dementia.